-Before adoption of any rule that may adversely impact small entities, the adopting agency must prepare an economic impact statement.
+Before adoption of any rule that may impact small entities adversely, NDCC Section 28-32-08.1 requires the adopting agency to prepare an economic impact statement.
 A small entity includes a small business, small nonprofit organization, and small political subdivision.
+This section does not apply to the North Dakota Ethics Commission.